-To load and initialize the plug-in, you must edit either the obj.conf file (iPlanet and Netscape) or the magnus.conf file (Sun Java System), and add the locations of both the plug-in file, and the redirector configuration file, which is used by the redirector to map incoming client requests to EAServer HTTP listeners.
+To load and initialize the plug-in, edit either the obj.conf file (iPlanet) or the magnus.conf file (Sun Java System), and add the locations of both the plug-in file, and the redirector configuration file, which is used by the redirector to map incoming client requests to EAServer HTTP listeners.

 Warning!
 Make a backup of obj.conf, and when editing the file, do not include any extra spaces, tabs, or return characters.
-The Netscape Web server may not start if obj.conf contains a configuration error.

-Add these lines at the top of the configuration file, obj.conf (iPlanet and Netscape), or magnus.conf (Sun Java System), located in the config subdirectory of your Web server installation:
+Add these lines at the top of the configuration file, obj.conf (iPlanet), or magnus.conf (Sun Java System), located in the config subdirectory of your Web server installation:

-''' Init fn="load-modules" shlib="PLUGIN_PATH" funcs="conn_init,conn_service" Init fn="conn_init" configfile="CONFIG_FILE_PATH" '''
+Init fn="load-modules" shlib="PLUGIN_PATH" funcs="conn_init,conn_service" Init fn="conn init" configfile="CONFIG FILE PATH"